awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 After you revert, you won't be able to use Patch Manager, a capability of AWS Systems Manager, to patch Microsoft applications on hybrid servers and virtual machines \(VMs\)\.
 The process of reverting all hybrid instances back to the standard\-instance tier can take 30 minutes or more to complete\.

-This section describes how to revert all hybrid instances in an AWS account and Region from the advanced\-instances tier to the standard\-instances tier\.
+This section describes how to revert all hybrid instances in an Amazon Web Services account and AWS Region from the advanced\-instances tier to the standard\-instances tier\.

 ## Reverting to the standard\-instances tier \(console\)<a name="systems-manager-managed-instances-advanced-reverting-console"></a>

-The following procedure shows you how to use the Systems Manager console to change all on\-premises servers and virtual machines \(VMs\) in your hybrid environment to use the standard\-instances tier in the specified AWS account and Region\.
+The following procedure shows you how to use the Systems Manager console to change all on\-premises servers and virtual machines \(VMs\) in your hybrid environment to use the standard\-instances tier in the specified Amazon Web Services account and AWS Region\.

 **To revert to the standard\-instances tier \(console\)**